 Stocks, Bonds, and Mutual Funds

 With your authorization, Duke can debit your checking account once per month in the amount you designate.
-To sign up, fill out an authorization form and mail it to Duke with a voided check.
+Please contact Alumni and Development Records at (919) 684-2338.

 Duke employees can make charitable contributions to the university and health system by payroll deduction.
-To sign up, fill out an authorization form.
+To sign up, download this authorization form (PDF format) and submit.

 Gifts from UK Taxpayers